chelahmy/harubi/README.md

 ## Controller

-In harubi, a controller is usually a closure implemention wrapped in a beat() call.
+In harubi, a controller is usually a closure wrapped in a beat() call.
 Every controller implements a model's action.
-It is the duty of a controller to make all necessary database queries and form the response for the action as requested.
+It is the duty of a controller to make all necessary system or database queries and form the response for the action as requested.
 The controller is expected to return results in an array, but not necessarilly.

-If a controller is a closure then you may be tricked to see that a beat() is a controller such as in the model example above, but the beat() is not the controller.
+If a controller is a closure then you may think that a beat() is a controller such as in the model example above, but the beat() is not the controller.
 A controller can be implemented as a function for reuse in other beat() calls.

 ```php
 function getpermissions_controller($name)